Let’s talk about design, specifically white space.

 White space (also known as negative space) refers to the areas in your design that don’t contain content, including the larger spaces between design elements and the tiny spaces between letters.
 It doesn’t have to be white.

-Conversely, positive space is areas that contain content.
+Conversely, positive space are areas that contain content.

 What are the benefits of white space?

 I remember back in the late 90s.
 I bought gaming magazines.
 These publications were filled top to bottom with content and advertisements.

 It was clear that the goal of the magazine design was about how to cram as much content as humanly possible into these magazines to generate more revenue.

 And that’s the general mindset of people regarding design.
 Why leave space on the page when it could be utilised?